Preterm Premature Rupture of Membranes

 - Monitor the baby’s heart rate

-- Induce labor by giving you medicines
+- Induce labor with medications

 - Possibly give antibiotics

 - Induce labor if your baby’s lungs have matured enough

 - Give antibiotics

 - Possibly give steroids to help your baby's lungs develop faster